OCR-D/ocrd-website/site/en/workflows.md

 <!-- BEGIN-EVAL sed -n '0,/^## Notes/ p' ./repo/ocrd-website.wiki/Workflow-Guide-resegmentation.md|sed '$d' -->
 In this processing step the segmented text lines can be corrected in order to reduce their overlap.

-This can be done either via coordinates (polygonalizing the bounding boxes tightly around the glyphs) – which is what `ocrd-cis-ocropy-resegment` offers – or via derived images (clipping pixels that do not belong to a text line to the background color) – which is what `ocrd-cis-ocropy-clip` (on the `line` level) offers.
+This can be done either via coordinates (polygonalizing the bounding boxes tightly around the glyphs) – which is what `ocrd-cis-ocropy-resegment` and `ocrd-segment-project` offer – or via derived images (clipping pixels that do not belong to a text line to the background color) – which is what `ocrd-cis-ocropy-clip` (on the `line` level) offers.
 The former is usually more accurate, but not always possible (for example, when neighbors intersect heavily, creating non-contiguous contours).
 The latter is only possible if no preceding workflow step has already annotated derived images (`AlternativeImage` references) on the line level (see also [region-level clipping](../Workflow-Guide-clipping)).

 <!-- TODO: add images -->